-Line 1 - Check the appropriate box to identify if you are a trust or an estate.
+Line 1 - Check the appropriate box to identify yourself as a trust or an estate.

 Line 2 - Write the name of your trust or estate as shown on your Form IL-1041.

 Line 3 - Write your federal employer identification number (FEIN).